 Do I need a visa?

 Motorcycle rental in Kyrgyzstan couldn’t be easier.
 The country operates a visa free system for a bunch of countries, including the UK, European Union and the USA for up to 60 days.
 Meaning you just fly in or enter at a land border and they’ll stamp your passport and you’re good to go.
 No paperwork and no fuss.
-To see if your country is on the visa free programme click here.
+To see if your country is on the visa free programme check out this link.

 Take your passport, driver’s licence, a copy of personal insurance and an International Driver’s Permit.
 Note – You don’t need an IDP, but they’re handy as they have licence details in a bunch of languages and it means you can just hand that over instead of your valuable licence.
 An IDP is about £5 and can be purchased from the Post Office, you just need to take your driver’s licence, passport and a passport photograph and they’ll do it in about 2 minutes.